-- Keeping the streets and public open spaces clean. - Emptying refuse and recycling bins. - Providing a range of leisure facilities, including swimming pools and community centres, and providing entertainment in the City's parks and at the Corn Exchange. - Awarding a wide range of grants to support local organisations and community groups. - Offering planning advice, progressing planning applications and making sure that new buildings and alterations are safe. - Providing housing advice and support, and working with partners to meet peoples' housing needs. - Acting as landlord to over 7,300 council-owned properties. - Processing housing benefit and council tax benefit applications. - Monitoring and enforcing food and drink hygiene standards, together with the control of pests and disease, noise and air pollution. - Licensing food premises, street traders and entertainment venues. - Dealing with anti-social behaviour, in partnership with the Police and other agencies. - Managing council run car parks. - Organising and managing elections and the electoral register.
+- Keeping the streets and public open spaces clean. - Emptying refuse and recycling bins. - Providing a range of leisure facilities, including swimming pools and community centres, and providing entertainment in the City's parks and at the Corn Exchange. - Awarding a wide range of grants to support local organisations and community groups. - Providing a wide range of play activities for children and young people. - Developing a new local plan for Cambridge to guide development to 2031, offering planning advice, progressing planning applications and making sure that new buildings and alterations are safe. - Providing housing advice and support, and working with partners to meet peoples' housing needs. - Acting as landlord to over 7,100 council-owned properties. - Processing housing benefit and council tax support applications. - Monitoring and enforcing food and drink hygiene standards, together with the control of pests and disease, noise and air pollution. - Licensing food premises, street traders and entertainment venues. - Addressing anti-social behaviour, in partnership with the Police and other agencies. - Managing council run car parks. - Organising and managing elections and the electoral register.

-The City Council serves a population of about 119,800 residents in an almost entirely urban area in an otherwise mainly rural county.
+The City Council serves a population of about 123,900 residents in an almost entirely urban area in an otherwise mainly rural county.
 Cambridge is a sub-regional centre with high levels of inward travel to work and for shopping and leisure activities, which adds significantly to the day-time population.
 The Council provides many services that are used by people who live outside of the city as well as residents, which places additional pressure on our resources.

 The city is at the centre of a housing growth region, with many new homes planned for sites on the southern and north-west fringes of Cambridge.
 The provision of good quality affordable and sustainable housing is a priority for the Council and it has set a target for developers of 40% affordable housing to be provided on the larger growth sites.
-The City Council will be consulting during 2012/13 on a range of issues and options that need to be considered as part of the development of the new Cambridge Local Plan, and which are important for the future planning and development of the city.